Jubayer-cmd/next-shadcn-template/README.md

 - shadcn/ui (Radix UI + Tailwind)
 - Typesafe env, icons, and config
 - Prettier auto sort imports and tailwind classes
-- Ready to use - jump right into development

 ## Scripts